EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

  rhoeps=   -1094.806758     utot= -116742.136483    ehar=  -55318.170567
 ~~~

-Also printed are corrections to forces.
-At self-consistency this correction vanishes.
-But, in contrast to the total energy, which is
+Also printed are a correction term to the forces.
+In contrast to the total energy, which is
 variational deviations of the input density relative to the self-consistent density, <i>n</i><sup>in</sup>&minus;<i>n</i>,
 thus <i>&delta;E</i> ~ (<i>n</i><sup>in</sup>&minus;<i>n</i>)<sup>2</sup>, the forces are not.
 If it were known how the density shifts with the nucleus (which requires [knowledge about the